Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 ### Data models

 !!! a description of the e-commerce business model including marketing strategies in the README file. ???

 ***
+## Marketing

+### Business model

+Vegan Sneaker Store's Business model is **Business to Consumer (B2C)**.
+Products and services are sold directly from V.S.
+Store to consumers who are the end-users.

+Customers of Vegan Sneaker Store would be clearly people eating Vegan / Vegetarian diet which is growing trend; people who support use of alternative, sustainable materials or care for animals.
+Last but not least, important demographic in this case is religious.

+More than billion people are Hindus who are traditionally vegetarian and consider cow a sacred animal, and also other forms of life.
+Most leather used in industry comes from cows, so this is one initiative to offset that.

+There are also 400 million Buddhist.
+One of the teachings prohibits taking the life of any person or animal.
+Many Buddhists interpret this to mean that you should not consume animals, as doing so would require killing.
+Buddhists with this interpretation usually follow a lacto-vegetarian diet.

+From these few examples is seen that there is significant potential for this business on the market.

+### Marketing types

+#### SEO marketing
+- meta tags
+- sitemap.xml and robots.txt
+#### Content marketing
+#### Social Media marketing
+- facebook page
+#### Email marketing
+- newsletter

+***
 ## Features